software-architects/time-cockpit-website/content/en/blog/2014/07/30/We-Have-Moved-to-a-New-Office-Location.md

 ---
 layout: blog
 title: We Have Moved to a New Office Location
 teaser: It feels like yesterday when we moved into our first single-room office in the Techcenter Linz a few years ago.
 Meanwhile our team has grown rapidly.
 Therefore, some month ago we decided it was time to change.
-No sooner said than done: We decided to look for a new home for the time cockpit team.
+No sooner said than done -  We decided to look for a new home for the time cockpit team.
 author: Rainer Stropek
-date: 2014-30-30
+date: 2014-07-30
 bannerimage:
+lang: en
 permalink: /blog/2014/07/30/We-Have-Moved-to-a-New-Office-Location
 ---